 I’m open to gifts any time.
-Really.
-Just-because gifts can be even more special than birthday gifts, or Yule gifts, or name-day gifts.
+Really!
+Just-because gifts can be more special than birthday gifts, or Yule gifts, or name-day gifts.
 There aren’t enough holidays to use as excuses to gift people, in my humble opinion.

 Gift certificates are always a hit with me.
-I know people are touchy about the impersonal but-it-looks-like-I-copped-out-and-didn’t-even-try thing, but seriously, the best thing you can do is give me the gift of choosing exactly what I want to buy.
-Gift certificates to these places are always welcome:
+I know people can be touchy about the impersonal but-it-looks-like-I-copped-out-and-didn’t-even-try aspect that can be associated with gift certificates, but seriously, the best thing you can do is give me the gift of choosing exactly what I want to buy.
+Gift certificates to these book and music places are always welcome:

 I love hand-made and home-made objects, too.

-And in case you think I’m materialistic, and measure love by presents… you’re wrong.
+And in case you think I’m materialistic, and measure love by presents… you’re quite wrong.
 I just love getting mail, and opening packages.
 And reading books.
-So sue me.
+Don’t you?